Causal inference to detect selection bias in road safety epidemiology: Abstract

 \section{Abstract}

-The last few decades have seen the Structural Causal Model framework provide valuable tools to assess causal effects from observational data.
-In this article, we briefly review recent results regarding the recoverability of causal effects from selection biased data, and apply them to the case of responsibility analyses in road safety epidemiology.
-Our objective is to formally determine which effects can be unbiasedly estimated through this type of analyses, depending on available data.
-We consider the estimation of the causal effect of alcohol in two situations.
-First, when data are available for all types of crashes, we show that the causal odds-ratio of alcohol on the responsibility to trigger a car accident can be approximated under some assumptions.
-However, available data most often depends on the accident severity, which is related to speed.
-In this case, the causal odds-ratio of alcohol is not recoverable.
-We present numerical results to illustrate our arguments and the magnitude of the bias.
-We finally show that this bias makes association measures not only externally, but also internally invalid. \\
+In the field of road safety, it is common to use responsibility analyses to assess the effect of a given factor on the risk of being responsible for an accident, among drivers involved in an accident only.
+Even if this design is now widely adopted in the field, the question of selection bias is often raised.
+The structural Causal Model framework now provides valuable tools to assess causal effects from observational data and identify selection bias.
+In this article, we briefly review recent results regarding the recoverability of causal effects from selection biased data, and apply them to the case of responsibility analyses.
+Our objective is to formally determine whether causal effects can be unbiasedly estimated through this type of analyses, when available data are restricted to severe accidents, as it is commonly the case in practice.
+However, because speed has a direct effect on the severity of the accident, we show that causal odds-ratios are not estimable from responsibility analyses.
+We present numerical results to illustrate our argument, the magnitude of the bias and to discuss recent results from real data. \\